 - Flutter is the newest tool of these three.
 It, too, is open-source and allows building cross-platform apps that act and feel like native apps on both iOS and Android platforms.
 This has brought much greater functionality to cross-platform apps.

-The following graph shows a comparison of the usage of cross-platform frameworks between 2019 and 2020:
+The following graph shows a comparison of the usage of cross-platform frameworks:

 How Do You Make the Right Choice for Your Needs?